-I look at all the “overnight success”, “Get 1000 leads per month”, “Earn ££££’s within year” stories on Facebook and I worry about my fellow, heart-led businesswomen friends.
+I look at all the “overnight success”, “Get 1000 leads per month”, and “Earn ££££’s within a year” stories on Facebook, and I worry about my fellow, heart-led businesswomen friends.

 You see overnight or instant ‘success’ is incredibly rare.
 Building your business takes time.
 Quite a long time (it’s worth it though so don’t give up)